zirkelc/aws-sigv4-fetch/packages/aws-sigv4-sign/README.md

 # aws-sigv4-sign
-A small library to sign HTTP requests with AWS Signature Version 4 (SigV4) authentication.
-Built on the official AWS SDK for JS v3.
+A small library to sign HTTP requests with AWS Signature Version 4 (SigV4) authentication, built with the official AWS SDK for JS v3.

 > [!TIP]
 > If you are using the `fetch` API, consider using the [`aws-sigv4-fetch`](https://github.com/zirkelc/aws-sigv4/tree/main/packages/aws-sigv4-fetch) package to automatically sign requests.